sanjay-maurya-alight/angular-cdk-notes/overlay.md

 ```

 Now there are two ways we can implement Overlay.
-1. Using without directive
+1. Using without Overlay directives
-2. Using directives and corresponding handlers
+2. Using Overlay directives and corresponding handlers

 We will start off with first approach first and then second approach.